Tom Sneva: Career

 In 1986, he was warming up his car during the pace lap, but lost control and crashed before the race started.
 In 1987, Sneva crashed three cars, two in practice, and one during the race.
 He crashed during the Indianapolis 500 in 1975, 1979, 1985, 1986, 1987, 1988, and 1992, a record for crashes during the race.

 After Sneva's Indy victory in 1983, he never finished the race again.
 He dropped out of the race in 1984–1990, failed to qualify in 1991, and dropped out of the 1992 race as well.
 Some observers have attributed his decline in success to the switch to radial tires (the series transitioned to radials over a period from 1985 to 1987).
 His driving style was more apropos to bias ply tires.

 Sneva showed his versatility by competing in eight NASCAR Winston Cup Series events in his career, spanning from 1977 to 1987.
-He earned one top-ten, a 7th in the 1983 Daytona 500.
+He earned one top-ten, a seventh in the 1983 Daytona 500.

-Sneva's final start was the 1992 Indy 500.
-He arrived at Indy without a ride for 1993, and was unsuccessful in landing a car for the race.
-He retired with 13 career Indy car wins and 14 pole positions.
+Sneva's final start was the 1992 Indianapolis 500.
+He arrived at Indianapolis without a ride for 1993, and was unsuccessful in landing a car for the race.
+He retired with thirteen career Indycar wins and 14 pole positions.

-After Sneva retired from driving, he was a color commentator for ABC television network's Wide World of Sports program and called several Indy 500s.
+After Sneva retired from driving, he was a color commentator for ABC television network's Wide World of Sports program and called several Indianapolis 500s.
 He is also heavily involved in the golf course business where he resides in Paradise Valley, Arizona.